-No matter what, you’ll be dehydrated from drinking alcohol, your blood sugar will be lower and you will have a decreased uptake of glucose and amino acids, which drain your body’s energy, not to mention running while dehydrated seriously affects your performance.
+No matter what, you’ll be dehydrated from drinking alcohol, your blood sugar will be lower, and you will have a decreased uptake of glucose and amino acids, which drain your body’s energy, not to mention running while dehydrated seriously affect your performance.
 Make sure you hydrate properly before starting your run.
 One way to tell if you are hydrated enough is to check that your urine is a light yellow to clear color before you start running.
 Running dehydrated puts you at risk for muscle pulls and severe cramping.
-Drinking electrolyte infused liquids can also help, but steer clear of sugary sports drinks and try electrolyte water or dissolvable electrolyte infused drink tabs.
+Drinking electrolyte infused liquids can also help, but steer clear of sugary sports drinks and try electrolyte water or dissolvable electrolyte-infused drink tabs.

 There’s a myth floating around that grease-laden foods are hangover cure-alls.
 And well, it’s just that– a myth.
-You would be best to avoid them all together, but to risk stating the obvious, you’ll definitely want to skip those pre-run, no matter how much you think you need that bacon-egg-and-cheese sandwich.
+You would be best to avoid them altogether, but to risk stating the obvious, you’ll want to skip those pre-run, no matter how much you think you need that bacon-egg-and-cheese sandwich.